bandeau

 Master in Development Practice

-Main orientations and specific features | Career opportunities | Programmes
+Main orientations and specific features | Career opportunities | Programmes | Faculty

-As of January 2013, PSIA is pleased to announce the one-year PSIA MDP for Experienced Development Practitioners.
+One-year PSIA MDP for Experienced Development Practitioners.

-Directed towards professionals with substantial work experience (at least three years’ of full-time, non-internship, work), the program endows students with the substantive knowledge required to analyze and address cross-sector challenges to development, such as malnutrition, absolute poverty, energy regulation, climate change and infectious disease control.
+Directed towards professionals with substantial work experience (at least five years’ of full-time, non-internship, work), the program endows students with the substantive knowledge required to analyze and address cross-sector challenges to development, such as malnutrition, absolute poverty, energy regulation, climate change and infectious disease control.

 General Objectives